agouin/BigIntRenamed/README.md

 <h2><b>Acknowledgement</b></h2>

-The BitSieve class used in the implementation is a translation to Swift of the corresponding class from Java BigInteger.
+The BitSieve class used in the implementation is a translation to Swift of the corresponding class from Java BigIntRenamedeger.
-The GCD algorithm and the Karatsuba and ToomCook multiplication algorithms are modelled after the corresponding algorithms in Java BigInteger.
+The GCD algorithm and the Karatsuba and ToomCook multiplication algorithms are modelled after the corresponding algorithms in Java BigIntRenamedeger.